flemm0/clash_royale/README.md

 - a dimension for deck (an unordered combination of eight cards)
 - a snowflaked dimension for cards, for storing statistics for individual cards
 - and a dimension for clans (a group of players)

+The code for the dbt models files used to generate these tables can be found [here](https://github.com/flemm0/clash_royale/tree/main/dbt/clash_royale/models/warehouse)

 ![Data Model ER Diagram](images/clash_royale_data_model.png)